CVA-60 USS Saratoga

 Saratoga was decommissioned at the Naval Station, Mayport, Fla., 20 August 1994, and was stricken from the Navy List the same day.
 Chief of Naval Operations Adm.
 Mike Boorda was the keynote speaker at the decommissioning.

 Saratoga was towed out of the Naval Station Mayport basin on 22 May 1995 and taken to Philadelphia to become part of the Navy's inactive fleet.
 In 1998, upon the deactivation of the Philadelphia Navy Yard, she was towed to Newport, R.I., departing 3 August and arriving at the Naval Education and Training Center on 7 August 1998.
 She was first placed on donation hold, then her status was changed to disposal as an experimental ship.
 Saratoga was returned to donation hold on 1 January 2000.
-She remains at the Naval Station, Newport, R.I., in this status.
+The city of Jacksonville Florida wanted her to become a musuem but failed to raise the funds.
+The ship was was scrapped at Esco Marine Ship recycling plant in Brownsville Texas in 2014.

 Saratoga received one battle star for service in the Vietnamese conflict.